-Number of daily COVID-19 inpatients at BHRUT hospitals 1 January to 3 November 2023
+Number of daily COVID-19 inpatients at NHS hospitals 1 January 2023 to 31 December 2024

 The Office for National Statistics publishes information regarding the number of deaths with COVID-19.
-The latest data (for the week ending 27 October 2023) shows there were no COVID-19 related deaths in Havering in the preceding week.
-In total the number of deaths in Havering with COVID-19 so far is 1,187.
+The latest data (for the week ending 29 December 2023) shows there was 1 COVID-19 related death in Havering in the preceding week.
+In total the number of deaths in Havering with COVID-19 so far is 1,194.
+Most COVID-19 related deaths occurred during the early waves of the pandemic and before vaccinations were made available.
+During 2023 there have been 64 deaths.
+For comparison, there were 142 deaths in 2022, 443 deaths for the period in 2021 and 545 deaths in 2020

-Number of COVID-19 related deaths each week from 1 January to 27 October 2023
+Number of COVID-19 related deaths in Havering each week from 1 January to 29 December 2023

 COVID-19 vaccination remains the most effective action to take to protect against COVID-19.
 The NHS is offering a seasonal COVID-19 vaccine for those aged 65 years old or over, at increased risk of becoming seriously ill from COVID-19, living in a care home, a frontline health or social care worker, a carer or living with someone with a weakened immune system.
+If you are eligible, the last date you will be able to get your seasonal COVID-19 vaccine is 31 January 2024.
+After this, in order to obtain a seasonal COVID-19 vaccine you will require a personal instruction from a doctor or other prescriber following an individual assessment.

-Nationally, in the week commencing 30 October 2023, 572,524 vaccinations were delivered, taking the total number of COVID-19 vaccinations delivered to 155,943,263.
-In London 854,654 autumn booster vaccinations have been given to date.
+Nationally, as of 01 January 2024, 11,784,022 autumn vaccinations have been delivered nationally, taking the total number of COVID-19 vaccinations delivered to 157,436,865.
+In London 1,020,373 autumn booster vaccinations have been given to date.

-Weekly COVID-19 Vaccinations in England 7 December 2020 to 30 October 2023
+Weekly COVID-19 Vaccinations in England 7 December 2020 to 31 December 2023